 Specifically, the results of buyer behavior analysis often help with things such as:

 - Personalizing customer experience.
-When you understand your audience better, you can build bespoke customer journey maps for your most profitable customer segments to give them a more targeted, optimized-for-them experience, which will increase conversions.
+When you understand your customer base better, you can build bespoke customer journey maps for your most profitable customer segments to give them a more targeted, optimized-for-them experience, which will increase conversions.

 This kind of customer analytics might ultimately point towards a shift in marketing strategy, some tweaks to your product, or something else entirely!